schubergphilis/nexenta_base/README.md

 Attributes
 ==========

-Edit `attributes/default.rb` to configure all settings.
+Configure all settings by changing the attributes.
+Best practice would be to change these in Node and Environment attributes.
+Alternatively the `attributes/default.rb` can be changed directly.
 Some settings are used based on the node's version.
 Some extra information about the non-default settings:

 * `default["nexenta"]["nms"]["ses_check_flapping_default"]`     - Must be a value between 0 and 9.